kumaran-kraj/eeprom-dump-analysis/README.md

 # eeprom-dump-analysis
-repo for keeping the firmwares I extract from whatever i get my hands on
+repo for keeping the firmwares I extract from whatever I get my hands on